-When version 7.8 of Content Gateway is installed, all Certificate Authorities trusted by Mozilla Firefox as of October 18, 2012, are included in the SSL trusted certificate store.
+When Content Gateway is installed, Certificate Authorities trusted by Mozilla Firefox and Microsoft Internet Explorer, and Apple Safari are included in the SSL trusted certificate store.

 The list is accessed in the Content Gateway manager on the Configure > SSL > Certificates > Certificate Authorities tab.